emrecanduran/Random-Forest-Classifier-Hyperparameters-Travel.com/README.md

 - `CustomerID`: Unique customer ID
 - `ProdTaken`: Taken product: 1/0 (Target)
-- `Age`: Age of the customer
+- `Age`: The age of the customer
-- `TypeofContact`: How customer was contacted (Company invited or Self Inquiry)
+- `TypeofContact`: How the customer was contacted (Company invited or Self Inquiry)
 - `CityTier`: City tier depends on the development of a city, population, facilities, and living standards.
 The categories are ordered i.e.
 - `DurationOfPitch`: Duration of the pitch by a salesperson to the customer. (minute)
 - `Occupation`: Occupation of the customer.